Baby Jaan: Release and response

 The song was released on 12 May 2018 in the banner of Eskay Music.
-The song performed by Nakash Aziz & Antara Mitra.
-The track featured Shakib Khan & actress Srabanti Chatterjee and Payel Sarkar.
+The song performed by Nakash Aziz and Antara Mitra.
+The track featured Shakib Khan and actress Srabanti Chatterjee and Payel Sarkar.
 The music video was shot in West Bengal and some exotic locations in London.
 The video received an overwhelming response on YouTube and creating record of becoming the fastest Bengali language video track to reach 1 million (10 Lac) views within 24 Hours.